Resources

 How to share API keys safely without putting them in AI chat

-The safer way to share API-key access with AI tools is scoped runtime resolution: store the key once, grant one agent or workflow, and audit each use.
+The safer way to share API-key access with AI tools is scoped runtime resolution: store the key once, grant the named agent or workflow the access it needs, and audit each use.

 Answer target